A Crystal Message about the Healing Properties of Red Jasper: “I am fully in touch with my creative fire, my passion, and my purpose in life.”

 Red Jasper Lore:

 Red Jasper is a form of quartz with traces of hematite (an iron-rich mineral), which gives it both its intense color and some interesting properties.
 While healing and other uses go back to ancient times, writers often used the word “jasper” to refer to any opaque stone, so it isn’t always easy to be sure what mineral they mean.
 But generally, the brick-red form has been associated with strength and grounding.
 The ancient Egyptians, for example, considered it the “blood of Isis” (along with Carnelian), and believed a teardrop-shaped red jasper pendant would give the soul the courage needed to face Osiris for one’s judgment in the next world.
+For more about the “Blood of Isis” please see Nicholas Pearson’s amazing book, Stones of the Goddess (P.S.
+This is an affiliate link, meaning I may earn a small commission if you make a purchase – yay!).

 More About Jaspers:

 Jaspers are primarily quartz (silicon dioxide, or SO2) which has been broken down and reformed within the earth, often picking up traces of other minerals in the process.
-Red jasper, for example, contains traces of hematite.
+Red Jasper, for example, contains traces of hematite.
 More complex jaspers may even include veins or small pieces of other minerals.
 Some jaspers are actually agates, rhyolites, or… well, whatever.
 For the sake of this list, we’re just going to go by what they’re commonly called.
 In general, jaspers are associated with grounding and connection to Mother Earth.
 The heavily patterned ones are often also associated with creativity and mental focus.